 The ideological constraints of Socialist Realism changed how Krychevsky could work and he struggled to find a place in this newly forged Communist art world.
 His work was a fascinating fusion of folk art sensibilities, Art Nouveau, modernism, and sacred icon paintings.
 His love for Ukrainian heritage was evident in every piece.
 As a staunch defender of Ukrainian culture, Krychevsky was a thorn in the side of the Nazi and Stalinist regimes, but he remained in Kyiv through the brutal Nazi occupation.
 Ukraine’s losses during World War II were staggering, between five and seven million Ukrainians died fighting Nazi Germany, and most of Ukraine’s 1.5 million Jews were killed.

 In 1943 Krychevsky moved to Konigsberg to be with his brother Vasyl.
 An attempt to flee to the West resulted in him being seized by the Russian KGB and interrogated.
 In 1944 he returned to his beloved Kyiv, but as an internal exile.
 His health and his spirit broke.
 After three years of extreme hardship in Irpin, a suburb of Kyiv, he died of starvation during the 1947 famine.

 More than a decade later, after the death of Stalin, many artists were “rehabilitated”.
-This was a process of restoring them to the public eye that continued through to the 1980s.
-However, by this point so many artists had died or been executed, their artworks lost or forgotten.
+This was a process of restoring them to the public eye that continued through the 1980s.
+However, by this point, so many artists had died or been executed, and their artworks were lost or forgotten.